skudlur/skudlur.github.io/content/posts/why_i_use_emacs.md

 date: 2024-06-21T11:00:00+05:30
 draft: false
 ---
-## emacs
+## My emacs Journey

 I started using emacs on a whim(pun intended hehe).
 I was using neovim during all my internships and I wanted to experience what emacs had to offer.
 I remember sending a text on the HSP Mentor chat saying, _"I think I will use emacs during the upcoming internship"_ and I was promptly challenged (and made fun off, a tad bit).
 There began the journey of using (imho) one of the best tools (not just a text editor).

 ## How did I get started?

-As you can imagine, coming from vim where all the key bindings are pretty easy and straightforward, emacs posed the challenge of learning the awkward keybindings.
+As you can imagine, coming from vim where all the keybindings are pretty easy and straightforward, emacs posed the challenge of learning the awkward keybindings.
 I tried to use the man page and the GNU emacs tutorial but it only go me so far.
 This [playlist](https://youtube.com/playlist?list=PLEoMzSkcN8oPH1au7H6B7bBJ4ZO7BXjSZ&feature=shared) from **System Crafters** made the onboarding to emacs a bit simpler.

 ### Okay so, emacs is tough to get started with.
 What can I do to learn it faster?